jmschrei/pomegranate/docs/NaiveBayes.rst

 	d3 = MultivariateGaussianDistribution([3, 5, 4], [[1, 0, 0], [0, 3, 0], [0, 0, 1]])
 	model = BayesClassifier([d1, d2, d3])

-The two examples above functionally creatte the same model, as the Bayes classifier uses multivariate Gaussian distributions with the same means and a diagonal covariance matrix containing only the variances.
+The two examples above functionally create the same model, as the Bayes classifier uses multivariate Gaussian distributions with the same means and a diagonal covariance matrix containing only the variances.
 However, if we were to fit these models to data later on, the Bayes classifier would learn a full covariance matrix while the naive Bayes would only learn the diagonal.

 If we instead wish to initialize our model directly onto data, we use the ``from_samples`` class method.